bobaseb/energetically-coherent-computation/index.md

 Neural correlates of consciousness

 Neural light cones
+- and altered states of consciousness
 - and causal coherence
+- and conscious integration
 - and dimensionality reduction
+- as boundary conditions of consciousness
+- as causal boundaries
 - boundaries of conscious experience
 - causal constraints of
 - defining conscious integration
+- defining spatial and temporal boundaries
+- dynamic boundaries of
+- from relativistic physics analogy
+- fundamental limits of
+- maintaining causal connectivity
+- multi-scale coherence in
+- overlapping fields of
 - physical constraints respected by
+- relationship to diachronic unity
+- relationship to synchronic unity
 - relationship to thermodynamic constraints
+- role in bridging local and global aspects
 - role in temporal dynamics
+- selective inclusion in consciousness
+- role in binding process

 Neural networks
 - biological vs artificial
+- traditional focus on information transmission

+Neural oscillations
+- maintaining coherent states
+- role in consciousness

 Neural signal propagation
 - finite speeds of
 - relationship to unified consciousness
+- speed constraints on conscious integration

+Network topology
+- role in conscious experience

+Neuroenergetics

 Neuromorphic computing
 - and ECC
 - testing consciousness theories

-Network topology
-- role in conscious experience

-Neuroenergetics

 Neuroscience
 - bridging with phenomenology